AmayaHena/LibParse/README.md

 - fileManager : Done
 - formatParser JSON : Done (writing doc)
 - formatParser XML : In developpement
-- typeConv : In developpement
+- typeConv : Done (but idk what to do)

 To build the project, cmake is required.